-The BBA degree program in Business Administration provides students with the knowledge, skills and experience required for successful careers as business professionals.
+The bachelor’s degree in Business Administration provides students with the knowledge, skills and experience to launch successful careers as business professionals.

-The Business Administration degree is broad-based, encompassing an entire organization, how it fits into the market and what external forces may affect its success.
-This degree develops students' abilities to plan, solve problems and lead with confidence and prepares graduates for career readiness.
+The Business Administration degree is comprehensive.
+Students look at an entire organization – how it fits into the market and what forces may affect its success.
+They develop an understanding of financial reporting and analysis, global business issues and human behavior in organizations.

 Students who complete a bachelor’s degree in Business Administration can apply for a Master of Business Administration (MBA) after acquiring at least two years of work experience.

 Major Requirements: The BBA in Business Administration requires 39 hours of core business coursework and 18 hours of major coursework.